 This twin-engine, Agusta 109E Power helicopter operates primarily within a 120 nautical mile radius of Charlottesville.

 - Uses night vision goggles for all flights conducted at night

 - Is equipped with color weather radar

-All of our pilots are highly trained and undergo rigorous proficiency checks.
+All of our pilots are highly skilled and undergo rigorous proficiency training.
 We maintain our own maintenance facility with two full-time mechanics; all aircraft are hangared.
-We use an EC-135 backup helicopter with several other medevac programs in the region when the primary helicopter requires maintenance.
+We use a backup helicopter with several other Medevac programs in the region when the primary helicopter requires maintenance.

 All pilots, mechanics and aviation services are provided to Pegasus through SevenBar Aviation, which holds the FAA Part 135 Certificate.

-Pegasus crew members spend about one-third of their shifts staffing this vehicle from 7 a.m. to 7 p.m. daily.
-Based at the University Hospital in Charlottesville, Pegasus Ground has responded to interfacility, on scene and mass-casualty incidents in both Virginia and West Virginia.
+Pegasus crew members spend about one-third of their shifts staffing this vehicle.
+Based at the University Hospital in Charlottesville, Pegasus Ground has responded to inter-facility, on-scene and mass-casualty incidents in both Virginia and West Virginia.

 The medical crew configuration consists of a registered nurse and a critical care paramedic.
 If necessary, other crew configurations may be used when patient condition or mission requirements dictate.